Welcome to Bookmark in the Park

 Lorna Landvik is a performer and author whose books include "Welcome to the Great Mysterious," "The Tall Pine Polka," "Angry Housewives Eating BonBons," "The View From Mount Joy" and "Oh, My Stars." http://www.lornalandvik.com

 Bookmark in the Park is a community project to encourage intergenerational reading among families in St. Louis Park.
 The steering committee of volunteers meets for an hour every month.
-The 2014-2015 Theme is "Vital Aging," with the main selection “The Unlikely Pilgrimage of Harold Fry,” by Rachel Joyce.
+The 2014 Theme was"Vital Aging," with the main selection “The Unlikely Pilgrimage of Harold Fry,” by Rachel Joyce.
 Other selections include: for teens, “A Year Down Yonder,” by Richard Peck, and a children’s picture book, “The Hello Goodbye Window,” by Norton Juster.

 Book Discussions at St. Louis Park Library for “The Unlikely Pilgrimage of Harold Fry”

-The St. Louis Park Library hosted two book discussion groups for “The Unlikely Pilgrimage of Harold Fry,” on October 23 at 6 p.m. and October 27 at 2 p.m.
+The St. Louis Park Library hosted two book discussion groups for “The Unlikely Pilgrimage of Harold Fry,” on October 23 and October 27, 2014.
 Librarian Lisa Kjellander led the discussion.

 “The Unlikely Pilgrimage of Harold Fry,” by Rachel Joyce, is a poignant story of an unpretentious man’s long walk to see an old friend.
 The book is the main selection for Bookmark in the Park because it thoughtfully illustrates their 2014 theme, “Vital Aging.”

 Bookmark in the Park has other activities planned for early next year to raise awareness of the community reading project.
 In March there will be a “Writer’s Riot” at a local bar and restaurant, featuring local authors competing in lighthearted contests.